WeMoveEU/wemove-civicrm/README.md

 * open list of commits of current patched branch
     * `git log --reverse` on separate console window
         * `git log --reverse | grep "^commit " | sed 's/commit /git cherry-pick /' # apply from 3rd line to bottom commit by commit`
-    * copy the list to text editor, will be a checklist what you have to check
-        * replace `commit` with `git cherry-pick`
 * git checkout civicrm-VERSION.patched
 * apply patches starting from the oldest to the newest
     * check if patch is already merged into core (official issues)